-The same shape as V1 but easier to solder and at least one more major feature, a blinker, as described here:
+V2 is the same shape as V1 but easier to solder and with at least one new more major feature, a blinker, as described here:

 “the blinker consists of a small neon flash bulb, in parallel with a small film cap and a high ohmic resistor in connected in series to the bulb||cap.